Toronto newcomer family: RRSP, childcare, or buying sooner?

 - Buy sooner: investing is higher early, but you redirect a large lump sum to a down payment + closing costs around 2030.

-Across all paths, the presets include the same real-life pressures so the comparison stays grounded:
+Across all paths, the comparison includes the same real-life pressures so the picture stays grounded:

 - A one-time settlement setup cost (plus a smaller licensing/upskilling cost)